 Declaring a Major

 Students are encouraged to declare their major before the end of their sophomore year.
-Declaration of major takes place in the Academic Advising Office, North Walker Hall.
+Declaration of major takes place within Workday on your student profile.
+When authenticated through MyUtampa, this help page can show you how.